behaviors that are bound to harm you physically or mentally.

 16. Mental neglect

-Refusing, avoiding, or failing to confront your psychological health issues (e.g., stress, anxiety, depression, paranoia, OCD, etc.) delays the healing process, resulting in the perpetuation of long-term issues.
+Refusing, avoiding, or failing to confront your psychological health issues (e.g., stress, anxiety, depression, paranoia, OCD, etc.) delays the healing process, perpetuating long-term issues.

 17. Sabotaging relationships

 Sabotaging your relationships is a complex symptom as it involves a large variety of destructive behaviors such as jealousy, possessiveness, emotional manipulation, neediness, violence, and so forth.
-When we don’t feel worthy of love, we unconsciously manifest this in our relationships through the way we choose to behave.
+When we don’t feel worthy of love, we unconsciously manifest this in our relationships through how we choose to behave.

 You’re Not Broken (You’re Just Human)